EugenHotaj/experimental/bored/README.md

 Things in here have been written while extremley bored, and when I had no access to Wifi.

 ####Contents
 - Serializer.java -- simple string serialization/deserialization; written on train ride from Zurich to Paris; no wifi.
+Very buggy and abandoned.